Earth Guardian Explorers: Ohia Pod!

 We look forward to learning and growing with you and your 'ohana!

-Outside of our daily curriculum lessons and basic learning blocks, our outdoor field trips allow for more creativity and exploration.
+Outside of our daily curriculum lessons and basic learning blocks, our outdoor field trips allow for continued creativity and exploration.
 Each month we will follow the cycle of learning and flow through the elements with the lunar cycle .The children will help to guide where we go, and why, as we walk the pathway from inquiry to action.
 The goal is to have an outcome each month - a stewardship action, building project, written document or event - that they create as a group - as a response to their own interests and experiences.

 This is powerful because it fosters their sense of curiosity, voice, and their individual importance and creativity.
 And - having to figure out how to make decisions as a group and work together with their peers ;)